iamharshil/express-api-template/README.md

     ```

 3. Step 3:
-    - Set up you're .env file.
+    - Set up your .env file.
-    - Run "start" or "dev" command in terminal using you're package manager to start you're project.
+    - Run "start" or "dev" command in terminal using your package manager to start your project.

 ## Connect with me